 Based on our procedures performed, we have presented our findings in the accompanying schedule.

-This report is intended for the information and use of the District Attorney and the County Officials.
+This report is intended for the information and use of the District Attorney and District management.
 However, this report is a matter of public record and its distribution is not limited.

-CINDY BYRD, CPA OKLAHOMA STATE AUDITOR & INSPECTOR
+CINDY BYRD, CPA

+OKLAHOMA STATE AUDITOR & INSPECTOR